0cjs/sedoc/EE/capacitor.md

 to the package ground pin as possible.
 (Not Vcc pin?)
 They suggest 50 μF - 100 μF electrolytic for bulk bypass at the PSU.

 [Wikipedia][wp-decoup-cap] mentions ~0.1 μF ceramic per IC with up to a few hundred μF electrolytic/tantalum per board section.
-Cypress note [Using Decoupling Capacitors][cypress-decoup] goes into much more detail.
+Cypress note [Using Decoupling Capacitors][cypress-decoup] goes into much more detail, as do [the articles in _All About Circuits_][aac].

 Bypass caps have an equivalent series inductance (ESL) that rises with frequency, dominating (increasing overall impedance) above the